 Q. Did risk shift from the Company to ratepayers as a class?

 A. Yes.
 The Company responds affirmatively to this question on page 19 of Mr. Hirschkorn’s testimony.
-The evaluation report specifically excludes analysis of risk on page 5.
+The evaluation report excludes analysis of risk on page 5.
 The mechanism captures the effect of changes in customer usage due to conservation and price elasticity.
 As a customer class reduces usage, the decoupling surcharge will increase, and the Company no longer bears a risk of reduced revenue.

 Q. Did risk change for the Company?